 (c) This paragraph does not require or prohibit the use of other frequencies for use by the same “radiotelephone installation” for communication authorized by this part.

+(d) [One year after this regulation becomes effective ,] at least one radiotelephone station must meet the requirements of §80.225 and must be interconnected to a navigation receiver in accordance with §80.1085(c).

+REASON: As recommended by the GMDSS Task Force, which notes that the USCC Rescue 21 VHF with DSC service is now operational in the Great Lakes.